 There are areas within Siaya County which are prone to flooding during the rainy seasons.
 Usonga location in the Alego Usonga sub-county has been experiencing flooding in the months of April and October.
 Flooding also occurs along river banks, beaches, down hills, plains and market centres.
 The flooding at times forces the community to move to other areas for their safety and that of their animals.
-To place control over flood-endangered areas, the County Government of Siaya through the Department of Lands, Physical Planning, Housing and Urban Development, and Water Management, in cooperation with competent authorities on the economy, finance, agriculture, forestry, trade, industry, public services, communications, transport, energy, rural development, housing, construction and environmental protection, must compile a Plan on Flood Administration as the only means of minimizing consequences or even minimize flooding.
-Mapping register and presentation of flooding endangered areas (Figure 7.2), and coverage of the flooding wave are of utmost importance.
+To place control over flood-endangered areas, the County Government of Siaya through the Department of Lands, Physical Planning, Housing and Urban Development, and Water Management, in cooperation with competent authorities on the economy, finance, agriculture, forestry, trade, industry, public services, communications, transport, energy, rural development, housing, construction and environmental protection, must compile a Plan on Flood Administration as the only means of flooding endangered areas (Figure 7.2), and coverage of the flooding wave are of utmost importance.